jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 Instead, provide your users with example data that your example code directly downloads (or is available through the GUI).
 This gives users a positive control for when they are troubleshooting the formatting for their own data later on, but doesn't force them to face that battle before they can follow your example.

+Make sure your example adequately introduces the example: what are the measurements from, what was the goal of this dataset.
+And of course, link to the source of the data and cite it!

+### Example code is about the lesson not the output

+Example code is not the same as backend code.
+Although example code should also be functional and work, its primarily meant to teach, so even more so than usual code in examples should always prioritize clarity over cleverness or even brevity.

+This means your examples should include the most easily readable code you can muster -- sometimes this means extra workshoping to reach peak clarity.
+Give commentary at each and every step -- don't assume your users understand your typical conventions.
+Also in the interest of being as readable as possible, try to stick to a styling conventions -- s p a c i n g  matters!

+_Related to this, your examples' code should model best practices_

+Pretend you are the model user of your tool -- how should your users interact with your tool?
+This does sometimes mean more effort, but assume your example is the peak of clean use.
+This means keeping in mind the important basics:
+- Emphasize reproducibility
+- Code comments
+- Stick to a style
+- Be consistent with your conventions
+- Pick good object names

 ### Common pitfalls are explained in context